UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Rubina Ahmed, Associate Director for Systems Engagement, Stroke Association)

-Dr Rubina Ahmed is the Associate Director for Systems Engagement at the Stroke Association where she is responsible for a wide portfolio of activities, including research funding, policy, public affairs and campaigns, health inequalities, international engagement and broader objectives around working in partnership with system decision-makers at the local and national level.
-Rubina’s team work collaboratively with NHS England to support the delivery of the stroke ambitions in the NHS England Long-term plan, and she is a member of the Stroke Delivery Programme Board.
-Her team also lead on building partnerships with other funders and charities across the sector.
+Previously she was the Associate Director for Systems Engagement at the Stroke Association, where she was responsible for a wide portfolio of activities, including research funding, policy, public affairs and campaigns, health inequalities, international engagement, and broader objectives around working in partnership with system decision-makers at the local and national level.
+Rubina’s team worked collaboratively with NHS England to support the delivery of the stroke ambitions in the NHS England Long Term Plan.
+She was a member of the NHS England Stroke Delivery Programme Board and Board Member of the Stroke Alliance for Europe.

 Professor Alex Casson, Professor of Biomedical Engineering, University of Manchester